EFAP Section 3

 3. Action Steps:

-If any of these steps are determined to have been skipped, any party, including Food Assistance, the current Lead Agency or Food Bank, Interested Parties, or participating Food Pantries, may request of Food Assistance that another meeting be held to reconsider any of the votes.
+If any of these steps are determined to have been skipped, any party, including FA, the current Lead Agency or Food Bank, Interested Parties, or participating Food Pantries, may request of FA that another meeting be held to reconsider any of the votes.

 Action By: Action Steps: